TheRootOf3/torch-compile-benchmarks/README.md

 - `cupcake_ipsum.txt` -- file containing synthetically long context.
 - `benchmarking_results_final/` -- results from prefill+decode experiments.
 - `resources/` -- resources for the report, e.g. images, plots, etc.
+- `report.pdf` -- a report with some cool insights.
+Heads up -- it was written overnight to make it for the deadline, so if you spot any typos this is likely the reason 😉

+## Note

+This works has been submitted as part of the module assignment for R244: Large Scale Data Optimisation and Processing.